ym-tang/Mathematical-Background/index.md

 ### Here’re what I’ve learned and read for the last two years.
-Currently, I’m learning Shimura varieties and p-adic modular forms.
+Currently, I’m learning Shimura varieties (especially concrete examples through Lan’s book) and p-adic Hodge theory.

 - In the first year of master’s degree, I spent most of my time on **algebraic geometry and number theory**, including first four chapters of Hartshone, basic etale cohomology and class field theory.